 Having a radiator replaced in a minivan, SUV or pickup can cost $250-$950 or more, depending on the age, make and model of vehicle; type of coolant; if the radiator and parts are OEM or aftermarket; and where the work is done.
 CostHelper readers report paying $$287 -$706 at a standard shop, for an average cost of $511; and $650-$833 at a dealership, with an average cost of $742.

 Quotes on replacing a radiator should include the actual part, fresh coolant, any replacement hoses needed, labor and tax.
-MobilOil.com provides do-it-yourself instructions, estimating the difficulty level to be moderate and estimating the project will take three hours; and ehow.com offers a series of videos demonstrating radiator replacement.
+MobilOil.com provides do-it-yourself instructions[2] , estimating the difficulty level to be moderate and estimating the project will take three hours.

 Modern radiators typically have an aluminum core and plastic side tanks.